nature1995/Face-Recognition-System/README.md

 # Citation

 Just can be used for non-business projects.
+If you use ran-django-template, please give me a star.
+Thanks!